 For resources on Early Childhood Development, visit the INEE Resource Collection on Early Childhood Development.

 The impact and experience of emergency situations is profoundly different for women and girls, men and boys, and gender diverse people.
 They face different threats and risks, and have different responses and coping mechanisms for dealing with the effects of crises.
 Understanding these dynamics and reflecting them in education policy and programming is critical to ensuring access to safe and quality education for all.
-INEE has two network spaces dedicated to gender and girls’ education in emergencies: the Gender Working Group and the Reference Group on Girls’ Education in Emergencies.
-These groups work collaboratively to raise awareness and visibility, promote understanding, and advance action on gender-responsive EiE.
+INEE has a network space dedicated to gender and girls’ education in emergencies: the Gender Working Group.
+This group works collaboratively to raise awareness and visibility, promote understanding, and advance action on gender-responsive EiE.

 This thematic page includes a list of key INEE resources on advocacy, evidence, and capacity building on gender-responsive EiE.
-For a wider collection of expert vetted resources on Gender and EiE, visit the Gender Resource Collection.
+For a wider collection of expert vetted resources on Gender and EiE, visit the Gender Resource Collection and LGBTQIA+ Resource Collection.

 Inclusive education is based on the right of all children to a quality education.
 It provides the opportunity to meet the learning needs of everyone without discrimination.
 The need for inclusive education is all the greater in crisis contexts where vulnerabilities and the risk of discrimination increases.
 Crises increase the risk of vulnerable children and young people being excluded from protective learning opportunities that meet both immediate and longer-term needs of children living in crisis-affected contexts.